p0pr0ck5/lua-resty-waf/README.md

 ##Options

 Module options can be configured using the `set_option` function.
+Note that options set in an earlier phase handler do not need to be re-set in a later phase, though they can be overwritten (i.e., you can set `debug` in the `access` phase, but disable it in `header_filter`.
 Details for available options are provided below.

 ###mode